cast-org/figuration/docs/widgets/dropdown.md

     </dt>
     <dd>
         Moves focus to the previous or next item in the menu list.
+        If current focus is in a textarea, the text caret will move accordingly.
+        If current focus is on a checkbox or radio input, moves focus to the previous or next item in the menu list.
     </dd>
     <dt>
         <kbd title="right arrow" aria-label="right arrow"><span class="fa fa-arrow-right" aria-hidden="true"></span></kbd>
     </dt>
     <dd>
         Opens the submenu if one exists.
+        If current focus is in a text input or textarea, the text caret will move accordingly.
     </dd>
     <dt>
         <kbd title="left arrow" aria-label="left arrow"><span class="fa fa-arrow-left" aria-hidden="true"></span></kbd>
     </dt>
     <dd>
         Closes the currently focused submenu, and returns focus back to the triggering element.
 If there are no submenus open, focus will be returned to the main trigger.
+        If current focus is in a text input or textarea, the text caret will move accordingly.
     </dd>
 </dl>